-Irezumi: What Makes Japanese Traditional Tattooing So Different
+Irezumi: What Makes Japanese Tattooing So Different

 If you've ever stood in front of a full Japanese backpiece and felt like you were reading a story — that's not an accident.
 Japanese traditional tattooing (Irezumi, or Wabori) was literally designed to be narrative art on skin.